October 1, 2016

 Special Places 2000 is viewed as a substantive government failure and has become a major disappointment, with the environmental community’s suspicions of the process realized in the provincial government’s continued commitment to the interests of industry over environmental protection.

-Special Places is concluded.
+In July, Special Places is concluded.
 Under the program, 81 new and 13 expanded protected areas – Wildland Provincial Parks, Ecological Reserves, Provincial Parks, and Natural Areas – are added to bring the total protection in the province (including federally protected land) to 82,500 km2 or 12.5 percent of the landscape.
 However, some of the areas originally nominated under the program have been removed due to conflict with industry, and many of the new nominations have been chosen based on “least conflict” instead of ecological integrity.
 No attempt was made at protected areas integration or connectivity.

 AWA, CPAWS Edmonton, and FAN write the Alberta Ministries of Environment and Resource Development a letter requesting that they halt the sale of leases for oil and gas activities within Milk River Natural Area and Chinchaga Wildland Park.
 The groups threaten to request public hearings should the government ignore their request and proceed with this sale.

-With the Special Places 2000 program approaching its conclusion, AWA asks the Alberta government to commit to the following:
+In August, with the Special Places 2000 program approaching its conclusion, AWA asks the Alberta government to commit to the following:

 The Alberta government publishes Alberta’s Commitment to Sustainable Resource and Environmental Management, in which it commits to maximizing Alberta’s natural resource potential while ensuring maximum environmental protection.